Ploughshares: John C. Zacharis First Book Award

-Emerging Writer's Contest
+Emerging Writers' Contest

-In the spirit of the journal's founding mission, the Ploughshares Emerging Writer's Contest recognizes work by an emerging writer in each of three genres: fiction, nonfiction, and poetry.
+In the spirit of the journal's founding mission, the Ploughshares Emerging Writers' Contest recognizes work by an emerging writer in each of three genres: fiction, nonfiction, and poetry.
 One winner in each genre per year receives $2,000, publication in the literary journal, and a conversation with a literary agent.
 Ploughshares consider authors “emerging” if they haven't published or self-published a book.

 Over the years, Ploughshares has helped launch the careers of great writers like Edward P. Jones, Sue Miller, Mona Simpson, Tim O'Brien, and many more.

 Honors

 Many of past contributors to Ploughshares have received significant accolades.
 Since the journal's founding in 1971, stories, poems, and essays from Ploughshares have appeared over 150 times in the following award series anthologies: The Best American Poetry, The Best American Short Stories, The Best American Essays, The O. Henry Prize Stories, and The Pushcart Prize: Best of the Small Presses.
 Ploughshares has had more selections in The Best American Short Stories than any other literary journal in the past ten years.
 In the past several years, it has had more stories published in The Pushcart Prize anthology than any other publication, and the journal continues to be considered one of the most prestigious in the country.